 FINTRAC is responsible for ensuring compliance with the PCMLTFA and associated Regulations.
 FINTRAC also provides guidance on the obligations set out by the PCMLTFA and associated Regulations and how individuals and entities can incorporate these obligations into their operations.

-A documented and comprehensive compliance program is the basis of meeting all of your obligations under the PCMLTFA and its associated Regulations.
+A documented and comprehensive compliance program is the basis of meeting all reporting entity obligations under the PCMLTFA and associated Regulations.

 Reporting entities must verify the identity of their clients for certain activities and transactions according to the Proceeds of Crime (Money Laundering) and Terrorist Financing Regulations (PCMLTFR).